FinanceLooker [0.0.8]

 • The take home distribution channel consists of national and regional grocery stores club stores mass merchandisers wholesalers e commerce stores drug stores and dollar stores We distribute our products to this channel primarily through the warehouse distribution system and to a lesser extent the direct store delivery system

-• Warehouse distribution system products are shipped from our production facilities to the retailer s centralized distribution centers and then distributed by the retailer to each of its store locations with other goods This method allows our retail partners to further maximize their assets by utilizing their ability to pick up product at our warehouses thus lowering their our product costs Products sold through the direct store delivery system are distributed directly to the customer s retail outlets by our direct store delivery fleet and by independent distributors
+• Warehouse distribution system products are picked up or shipped from our production facilities to the retailer s centralized distribution centers and then distributed by the retailer to each of its store locations with other goods This method allows our retail partners to further maximize their assets by utilizing their ability to pick up product at our warehouses thus lowering their our product costs Products sold through the direct store delivery system are distributed directly to the customer s retail outlets by our direct store delivery fleet and by independent distributors

 • We distribute our products to the convenience channel through our own direct store delivery fleet and those of independent distributors The convenience channel consists of convenience stores gas stations and other smaller up and down the street accounts Because of the higher retail prices and margins that typically prevail we have developed packaging and graphics specifically targeted to this market